 In the UK there is no provision for asylum decisions to be taken at the border.
 An application for asylum may be made at the port of arrival, and immigration officers from the UK Border Force may carry out the screening interview, but then refer the claim to UKVI (see Regular Procedure).
 The substance of the claim is not examined at the border.

-If a person claims asylum, immigration officers grant temporary admission or, since January 2018, immigration bail, to enable the claim to be made.
+If a person claims asylum, immigration officers grant, immigration bail, to enable the applicant to live in the community, subject to conditions, whilst the claim is considered.
 It is not an immigration status and therefore there are no rights attached to the admission.
 It is analogous to release from detention on licence.
-Detention in an airport is limited to relatively short periods (less than 24 hours).
-Short-term holding facilities (STHF) in airports are not subject to the usual rules which govern immigration detention, but are inspected by the government’s Prison Inspectorate.
+Detention at a port is limited to relatively short periods (less than 24 hours).
+Short-term holding facilities (STHF) at ports are not subject to the usual rules, which govern immigration detention, but are inspected by the government’s Prison Inspectorate.

 The Equality Act 2010 permits immigration officers to discriminate on grounds of nationality if they do so in accordance with the authorisation of a minister.
 This discrimination may include subjecting certain groups of passengers to a more rigorous examination.
 Ministerial authorisations are made on the basis of statistical information of a higher number of breaches of immigration law or of adverse decisions in relation to people of that nationality.
 The statistical basis is not published.
 Immigration officers have the power to refuse entry at the border unless the passenger has a valid entry clearance or claims asylum.
-It is not known whether and if so how many people sent back from the border wished to claim asylum but did not say so to immigration officers or were de facto not given an opportunity to do so.
-In 2019, 21,704 people were refused entry at the UK port of whom 8,691 were at the juxtaposed controls (see below) and were denied access to the UK.
+It is not known whether, and if so, how many people sent back from the border wished to claim asylum but did not say so to immigration officers or were de facto not given an opportunity to do so.
+In the first nine months of 2022, 23,266 people (including 12,531 non-EU nationals) were refused entry at the UK port of whom 8,843 were at the juxtaposed controls (see below) and were denied access to the UK.
+The information states that these are non-asylum cases, although it is now known how many wished to claim asylum.
+The information also states that a proportion of those initially refused and detained at the border may subsequently be admitted although no figures are given for this category.

 The UK also operates juxtaposed controls in France and Belgium.
 In the control zones in France and Belgium, no asylum claim can be made to UK authorities, and the acknowledged purpose of these agreements with France and Belgium was to stop people travelling to the UK to claim asylum.
 This was reiterated by the statement from the Home Secretary following talks between the leaders of France and the UK on 18 January 2018.
-Of the 8,691 people turned back in control zones in 2019, it is not known how many wished to claim asylum.
+Of the 8,843 people turned back in control zones in the first nine months of 2022, it is not known how many wished to claim asylum.
 There is little or no information about any attempted claims, and whether those who attempt to claim are referred to the authorities of the state of departure, as the regulations require.

 The ministerial authorisation to discriminate in refusing leave to enter also takes effect in control zones.

 Therefore, although there is little or no substantiated evidence of refoulement taking place at the border, current UK policy and practice creates a risk of this occurring.
-However, further research would be required in order to assess this accurately.
+Reports of Albanians held in the short-term holding facility at Manston and quickly removed to Albania raised questions about the lack of access to legal advice to allow people held there to realistically consider making an asylum claim.

 Immigration Bail replaced temporary admission on 15 January 2018 (see Home Office guidance document, available at: http://bit.ly/2FTmf50).
 Many guidance and policy documents still refer to Temporary Admission.